cambridge-cares/CitiesKG/CEA_AGENT/README.md

 The CEA agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/) and the data it produces on building energy demands and the electricity supply available if PV panels are placed on available surfaces.

+The agent reads data from quads stored in a namespace in a Blazegraph workbench.
+Geometry data is currently queried from OntoCityGml graphs and the resulting output data is added to the named graph 'energyprofile'.

 The CEA Agent provides three endpoints:

 ### 1. Run